 It is great to use a free theme when you start.
 However, the minute you have money to invest, the first thing you should do is invest in a paid theme.
 These are usually much more customizable and have more features and the layout configuration you would like.

 You may be tempted to pop into Etsy to buy a theme.
 I would not recommend this.
-There have been many instances of sellers who no longer maintain theme and them no longer working with updates to WordPress and other plugins.
-Not only that, you do not know the background of the coder and do not know if the code is well-written or not.
+There have been many instances of sellers who no longer maintain them.
+It may no longer be supported, updated, or work with the plugins you need on your site.
+Not only that, but you also do not know the background of the coder and do not know if the code is well-written or not.

 Cost: Varies – but usually at least $75+